LLNL/b-mpi3/README.md

 [comment]: # (Comment)

 # B.MPI3
 *Alfredo A. Correa*
 <correaa@llnl.gov>

 [//]: <> (<alfredo.correa@gmail.com>)

-B-MPI3 is a C++ library wrapper for version 3.1 of the MPI standard interface that simplifies the utilization and maintenance of MPI code without compromising performance.
+B-MPI3 is a C++ library wrapper for version 3.1 of the MPI standard interface that simplifies the utilization and maintenance of MPI code.
-B-MPI3 C++ aims to provide a more convenient, powerful and an interface less prone to error than the standard C-based MPI interface.
+B-MPI3 C++ aims to provide a more convenient, powerful and an interface less prone to errors than the standard C-based MPI interface.

 B-MPI3 simplifies the utilization of MPI without completely changing the communication model, allowing for a seamless transition from C-MPI.
 B-MPI3 also provides allocators and facilities to manipulate MPI-mediated Remote Access and shared memory.

-For example, pointers are not utilized directly and it is replaced by an iterator-based interface and most data, in particular arrays and complex objects are serialized automatically into messages by the library.
+For example, pointers are not utilized directly and it is replaced by an iterator-based interface and most data, in particular custom type objects are serialized automatically into messages by the library.
 B-MPI3 interacts well with the C++ standard library, containers and custom data types (classes).

 B.MPI3 is written from scratch in C++14 and it has been tested with many MPI library implementations and compilers, OpenMPI +1.9, MPICH +3.2.1, MVAPICH or Spectrum MPI, using the following compilers gcc +5.4.1, clang +6.0, PGI 18.04.